rikosintie/Discovery/docs/SECURITY.md

 ### When you should not?

-- You need help tuning Pterodactyl components for security
+- You need help tuning the components for security
 - You need help applying security-related updates.
 - Your issue is not security-related.

 ### Please use the below process to report a vulnerability to the project

-Email the **Pterodactyl security group at mhubbard -@- programmingunlimited.com**
+Email the **Networkd Discovery security group at mhubbard -@- gmail.com**

-Emails should contain:
+The email should contain:

 - description of the problem
 - precise and detailed steps (include screenshots) that created the problem